nmamano/wallwars/README.md

 http://nmamano.com/wallwars/index.html

-Disclaimer 1: if nobody has played in a while, the server can sometimes take a minute to wake up.
+Disclaimer: if nobody has played in a while, the server can sometimes take a minute to wake up.

-Disclaimer 2: mobile devices not recommended for now.
+It works on mobile devices, except that the cells are quite small so it is hard to tap the right one.

 ## About